netifi/netifi-java/docs/index.md

 }
 ```

-### Proteus Server Configuration
+### Netifi Server Configuration
 Each generated service has a client and server implementation generated for you.
 After you have implemented the generated interface you need to hand the implementation to the  server.
 See the below example:
 ```
 SimpleServiceServer serviceServer = new SimpleServiceServer(new DefaultSimpleService());
 ```

 Once you have created an instance of the the server you need to configure RSocket.
 The server can either be configured the RSocket that receives the connection or the RSocket that makes the connection.
 The following examples uses TCP, but can use other transports as well.
 The example also uses the optional `RequestHandlingRSocket`.
-The `RequestHandlingRSocket` is a special RSocket that will allow you to support more than one Proteus Server implementation on the same RSocket connection.
+The `RequestHandlingRSocket` is a special RSocket that will allow you to support more than one Netifi Server implementation on the same RSocket connection.
 If you don't need to support more than one socket you don't need to use it.
 Just return the generated server directly.

 #### RSocket Server Configuration
 This configures the receiver of a connection, typically a server, to handle requests to the `SimeplService` implementation.